eqzhang-0723/eqzhang.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About Me"
 excerpt: "About me"
-anthor_profile: true
+author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a third year master student from Nanjing University, School of Geography and Ocean Science.
-I have been working at UNICEF Zimbabwe Country Office with fellowship in Child Nutrition and Early Childhood Development since April 2025.
-My research interest includes food market, food security, energy economics and inequality, focusing on sub-Saharan Africa.
+I am a third-year master’s student at Nanjing University, School of Geography and Ocean Science.
+Since April 2025, I have been a Fellow at UNICEF Zimbabwe Country Office, working on child nutrition and early childhood development.
+My research interests include food markets, food security, energy economics, and inequality, with a focus on sub-Saharan Africa.